AdorableHummingbird/Tic-Tac-Toe/README.md

 # Tic Tac Toe
 # ============

-This game is a console based game in C.
+This is a console based tic tac toe game in C.

 How to play
 ========================

-use numbers from 1 to 9 to add your input.
+use numbers from 1 to 9 to play your chance in the game.